Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Numerical algorithm

+By performing the $\omega$-integration and momentum summation, we can self-consistently solve for the real physical SC gap $\Delta_0$ in the presence of magnetic impurities from the gap equation {[Eq.~(\ref{GGEE})]}:

+Consequently, with this approach, we are able to rigorously and self-consistently solve the gap equation, thereby determining the full phase diagram as well as the related physical properties.

-Here we propose a numerical algorithm to solve this problem by reformulating the complex-valued equation in Eq.~(\ref{RE}) into a multi-valued form, specifically, a sixth-order polynomial equation, thereby circumventing the original nontrivial branch cuts.
-Stable convergence across the entire parameter space is achieved by systematically eliminating the redundant unphysical roots and selecting the physically unique solution (see the Supplemental Materials for details).
-With this approach, we are able to rigorously and self-consistently solve the gap equation, thereby determining the full phase diagram as well as related physical properties, such as the single-particle excitation density of states, optical responses, and broader applications to superconductors with magnetic disorder.
-In fact, once the full Green function is obtained, a wide range of additional observables, including transport coefficients, tunneling properties, dynamical susceptibilities, various collective mode spectra, and the RKKY interaction, can, in principle, be computed within the same framework.
-In the following, we provide a few examples to illustrate the applications of this algorithm.
+{By systematically eliminating the redundant unphysical roots and selecting the physically unique solution, the algorithm we developed exhibits highly stable convergence across the entire parameter space, ensuring reliable numerical results.
+Notably, the method is computationally efficient, requiring minimal resources, which enables rapid calculations typically completed in just a few minutes for the entire phase diagram under various conditions.
+As a result, we can easily obtain the full phase diagram for temperature and magnetic-impurity concentration, making this approach highly suitable for subsequent calculations of various properties in superconductors with magnetic impurities, as the full equilibrium Green function is exactly obtained.
+In fact, once the full equilibrium Green function is obtained, a wide range of observables, such as transport coefficients, tunneling properties, dynamic susceptibilities, various collective mode spectra, and the RKKY interaction, can, in principle, be computed within the same framework.
+In the following, we provide several examples, including the single-particle excitation density of states, linear and non-linear optical responses. }